 Next, place the dough in a mold, like a cookie cutter or silicone mold.
 You can also just make a ball with the dough.

-Then, place them in the freezer for about 30 minutes.
-That helps the dough form together better.
+Place the molds in the freezer for about 30 minutes.
+That helps the dough form together.

 I love these happy, colorful hearts!

 It was actually really fun to listen to the reaction.
-It sounded so fizzy and lots of “hissing” sounds!
+It sounded so fizzy and we heard “hissing” sounds!

 The fizzing lasted for a long time.
 We filled up their bottles 3 times each and they kept squirting and making more bubbles.